 Charlie Byrne’s Bookshop – This is a well-known treasure in the heart of Galway.
 Charlie Byrne’s stocks over 100,000 new and used books, so everyone’s sure to find something within.
 Also, don’t forget to step outside the store and visit the walkway between the store and the pizza place next door.
 There is a humongous wall of books priced at 3 EUR or less!
 Inside, I found a lovely copy of The Snow Child for 4 EUR!

-Belfast: The last stop of this bookstore tour of Ireland was in Belfast, where we explored the city and visited the phenomenal Titanic Museum.
+Belfast: The last of the Irish books shops on our trip are in Belfast, where we explored the city and visited the phenomenal Titanic Museum.
 For you Game of Thrones fans, you can also see the studio where parts of the TV show were filmed!

 Eason – If you’re looking for the Barnes and Noble equivalent, this is it.
 In addition to multiple stories of books, they sell gifts and stationary.

 Oxfam Bookshop – Oxfam is a worldwide charity working to end poverty.
 This shop has a surprisingly large selection of books at great prices.
 Have a browse and support a great cause while you stock up on books!

 Thanks for joining my bookstore tour of Ireland!
-What are some of your favorite bookstores that you’ve visited while traveling?
+What are some of your favorite Irish book shops that you’ve visited while traveling?